Know the dangers of cookers and gas fires

 Avoid grilling with the grill compartment door fully closed as this can lead to a build-up of carbon monoxide, although most gas grills will automatically shut off gas when closed.

-If your cooker’s ignition button begins to become faulty, do not let this go unchecked and have it replaced by a Gas Safe registered engineer as soon as possible.
+If your cooker’s ignition button begins to become faulty you need to get it checked.
+Do not let this go unchecked and have it replaced by an engineer who is Gas Safe registered as soon as possible.

-Carbon monoxide is the main risk; so ensure plenty of ventilation, with unobstructed vents.
-As the fire will produce a lot of heat, keep anything combustible well clear of the fireplace and consider a safety screen to avoid accidents.
+The main risk of gas fires is carbon monoxide (CO).
+To help stay safe in your home, ensure your fire has plenty of ventilation, with unobstructed vents.
+Gas fires produce a lot of heat.
+Keep anything combustible well clear of the fireplace and consider getting a safety screen to avoid accidents.

 Make sure you service your appliances every year.
 That will help make sure that any problems are found and rectified quickly.
 Have a carbon monoxide and a smoke alarm fitted in your home.
 All your alarms need to be checked regularly too.